CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 }, 'WebGL');
 ```

-`defineSuite` is a custom Cesium function that wraps Jasmine define calls and provides the category capability.
+`defineSuite` is a custom CesiumJS function that wraps Jasmine define calls and provides the category capability.

 ## Manual Testing

 Sometimes running the unit tests is all that is needed to verify new code.
-However, we often also manually run Cesium to see the effects of new code.
-Sometimes it is as simple as running Cesium Viewer before opening a pull request, perhaps because we just added a new function to `Cartesian3`.
+However, we often also manually run CesiumJS to see the effects of new code.
+Sometimes it is as simple as running CesiumJS Viewer before opening a pull request, perhaps because we just added a new function to `Cartesian3`.
 Other times, it is as involved as going through each example in Sandcastle and testing the different options because, for example, we refactored the renderer for WebGL 2.
 Most often, there is a middle ground, for example, we added a new feature to `Model` so we ran the Sandcastle examples that create 3D Models.

 ## Pragmatic Advice